omri-boiman/Recipe-Extractor-and-Organizer/README.md

 - SQLite DB at `recipes.db` (ignored by git)
 - Uploaded images in `uploads/` (ignored by git).
 A `.gitkeep` is included to keep the folder.

-## Security notes
-- Secrets are NOT stored in the repo.
-Use `.env` or `apikey.txt` locally.
-Never commit real tokens.
-- If a token was previously committed, rotate it immediately.

 ## API quick reference
 - `POST /extract-recipe?url=...` → Extracts and saves a recipe
 - `GET /recipes` → Lists saved recipes (structured for UI)
 - `DELETE /recipes?source_url=...` → Deletes a recipe
-- `POST /recipes/upload-image` (multipart form) → Associates an image with a recipe
 - `GET /db-health` → Basic DB integrity and counts

 ## License